Force over Distance: Chapter 22

 //When did you figure out how to do this?//

-//Just now,// Rush replied, his tone controlled and reassuring, soothing away what was left of Young’s unease. //It’s not so difficult.
+//Just now.// Rush soothed away what was left of Young’s unease. //It’s not so difficult.
 A circuit is a circuit, after all.//

-Young could feel his own thoughts settling into their normal, linear, interpretable pattern.
+Young’s thoughts settled into their normal, linear, interpretable pattern.

-Young nodded, bringing a hand up to his temple.
+Young nodded and brought a hand to his temple.

-“Very helpful,” Rush said dryly.
-“You’ve overshot stoicism and landed squarely in the realm of stupidity.”
+“Very helpful,” Rush said.
+“You’ve overshot stoicism and landed squarely in stupidity.”

 “Are you seriously harassing him?”
 Eli called from across the room.
-“He just fainted, and it was probably your fault.”
+“He just fainted, and it was your fault.

-“I can speak,” Young said, squinting up at Rush.
-“You’re such a jackass sometimes.”
+“I can speak.”
+Young squinted up at Rush.
+“You can be a real jackass sometimes.”

 “Yes well, I’ve never claimed otherwise.”
 Rush’s thoughts were a bright, relieved swirl as he helped Young sit.

 “Are you—” Young hissed as a shock of pain jolted down his injured arm.
-“Are you still blocking the signal?”
+“You still blocking that signal?”

 Rush looked at him blankly.
 “What signal?”